 - Low ground clearance – The only real issue with the Mavic is that the low ground clearance landing this drone can be challenging.

-- Hard to Hand Catch – It is hard to catch the drone when you are traveling on a boat or other situations where the ground is not flat and clear.
+- Hard to Hand Catch – It is hard to catch the drone when you are traveling on a boat or in other situations where the ground is not flat and clear.
 Other larger drones you can catch easier.
-If you get good you can catch the Mavic 2, but if you catch it the wrong way you can damage the gimbal easy.
-I did this one of my first few flights with the Mavic 1 Pro while traveling out on a boat.
+If you practice, you can hand catch the Mavic 2, but if you catch it the wrong way, you can damage the gimbal easily (or your fingers!).
+I did this on one of my first few flights with the Mavic 1 Pro while traveling out on a boat.

-If you are looking for the smallest travel-friendly drone the Mavic Air is the one for you.
-This is an awesome unit and right now it’s only $799 here on DJI.
-So, you ask why isn’t it number one on the list?
-For me, the space saved doesn’t out weight a few features for me – most importantly the battery life.
+If you are looking for the smallest travel-friendly drone, the Mavic Air is the one for you.
+So, you ask, why isn’t it number one on the list?
+For me, the space saved doesn’t outweigh a few features for me – most importantly, the battery life.
 Each Mavic Air can only fly about half as long as a Mavic Platinum battery.
 If you are out hiking or traveling somewhere remote where you can’t charge your batteries, having that extra flying time is important.

 Cons of Mavic Air for Travel:

 - Low ground clearance